How to Fix a Tripped Fuse

 What if the trip switch on my fuse box won’t stay up?

-However, if you find that your mains switch keeps tripping then you may discover that the problem is with the fuse box itself.
+However, if you find that your fuse keeps tripping after following our instructions above, then you may discover that the problem is with the fuse box itself.
 If this is the case, you’ll need to find a qualified electrician to look at this for you.

 Which appliances can trip your fuse box?